PelagicCreatures/sargasso/README.md

 ### Sargasso Object Lifecycle

-When the object is created the supervisor will call the `start()`` method of the object.
-You should use this hook to set up any element events you need to respond to such as clicking a button or key presses.
+When the object is instantiated, the supervisor will call the `start()` method of the object.
 Beyond responding to scrolling, resize and other responsive events, you will probably want to interact with your element in some way.
+You should use this hook to set up any element events you need to respond to such as clicking a button, responding to touch events or key presses, etc.

+Methods to override as needed
+* constructor(element,options) // subscribe to services
+* start() // set up any interactions and event handlers
+* sleep() // remove any event handlers

 Properties
 * this.element - the element we are controlling